SaiGuruInukurthi/AI_Lab_sem5/Experiment 6.md

 # Experiment-6

-> **⚠️ Warning!**
->
-> This is still unrefined and needs some clarification from lab lecturer before noting down.
-Use this as a reference at your own risk.

 ## Aim:
 To implement Breadth-First Search (BFS) and Uniform-Cost Search algorithms for graph traversal and pathfinding, demonstrating uninformed search strategies in Artificial Intelligence.